 When it comes to wedding makeup, some brides like to go with bold red lipstick, while others are more into neutral palettes.
-But what if we told you that you could skip the lipstick altogether and trade it in for a long-lasting cosmetic lip treatment that won't fade after your first glass of champagne?
+But what if we told you that you could skip the lipstick altogether and trade it in for a long-lasting cosmetic lip treatment that won't fade after your first glass of Champagne?
 Yes, such a treatment exists—and brides might want to consider it for their big day.
-Called lip blushing, this color-enhancing procedure uses a French lip highlighter technique to enhance the hue of your pout.
-Allow us to explain...

-Nano-color infusion specialist Dominique Bossavy breaks the cosmetic procedure down for Brides as “a color restoration procedure that implants custom compounded pigments gently into the layers of the lip tissue to enhance and revitalize color losses and create definition.”
-The result is a pout that always looks like it's sporting a natural and flattering, light wash of lipstick.
+NanoColor infusion specialist Dominique Bossavy describes lip blushing as “a color restoration procedure that implants custom compounded pigments gently into the layers of the lip tissue to enhance and revitalize color losses and create definition.”
+The result is a pout that always looks like it's sporting a natural and flattering light wash of lipstick.

 Have you heard the saying, “Beauty is pain?”
 For this procedure, you won’t have to worry about that too much.
 Bossavy says you more than likely won’t experience any pain, but you will feel a slight vibrating ping sensation.
 If you can handle an eyebrow tweeze, you will totally survive this.

 The simple answer is yes, but the results vary.
-Naturally over time, lighter skin tones will fade to a pale pink while darker skin tones will morph into browns or grays, reverting to what Bossavy aims to correct in the lips for darker skinned women.
-The lips need to be warmed up to remove their natural dark brown or grey colors, she explains.
+Naturally, over time, lighter skin tones will fade to a pale pink while darker skin tones will morph into browns or grays.
+The lips need to be warmed up to remove their natural dark brown or gray colors, she explains.
 “More often, women of color or those with deeper-toned lips have hyperpigmentation within their lip tissue,” says Bossavy.
-“Sometimes this is in a more gray or brown hue, and, if there is a disparity in color, there may be darker and lighter areas.
-The point of lip blushing is more to create balance and enhance, or correct the colors of the natural lip tissue and skin tones.
-For darker lips, I would either warm up the grayish dark colors to a softer lip tissue that compliments and highlights, or create a more even tone for the entire lip area.”
+“Sometimes this is in a more gray or brown hue, and if there is a disparity in color, there may be darker and lighter areas.
+The point of lip blushing is more to create balance and enhance or correct the colors of the natural lip tissue and skin tones.
+For darker lips, I would either warm up the grayish dark colors to a softer lip tissue that complements and highlights, or create a more even tone for the entire lip area.”

 To be on the safe side, it is recommended to get this procedure done at least four to six weeks prior to your big day.
 According to Bossavy, extreme dryness can potentially develop post-session, in addition to different sensitivities to the implanted color.
 It’s recommended to gently exfoliate and moisturize your lips ahead of your first procedure.